 Most of Shikotsuko is little developed except for Shikotsu Kohan, a small, touristy town with a visitor center and a small number of lodgings along the lake's western shores.
-From there, visitors can rent boats, bicycles or scuba gear to enjoy the natural surroundings.
-Sightseeing cruises of the lake are offered in glass bottomed boats and in speed boats from mid April to early November.
+From there, visitors can rent boats, bicycles or scuba gear to enjoy the natural surroundings or join a sightseeing cruise of the lake in glass bottomed boats or speed boats from late April to early November.

 Lake Shikotsuko is encircled by mountains, one of which is Mount Tarumae.
 Tarumae ranks among Japan's most active volcanoes and most recently erupted in 1981.
 The mountain can be climbed in a steep but short ascent in less than an hour and offers impressive views of the deserted crater landscape and over Lake Shikotsuko.
 It is also possible to circle the crater in about two hours, but due to poisonous gases it is not allowed to enter the crater.
 The trailhead is difficult to access without a rental car.